dev-yakuza/dev-yakuza.github.io/_posts/react-native/2018-11-08-ios-test-on-device/2018-11-08-ios-test-on-device-en.md

     ![security error](/assets/images/category/react-native/ios-test-on-device/security-error.png)

     there are details what to do. just follow it.

-## Android
-if we test on Android, we write contents in here.

 ## reference
 - official site: [react native](https://facebook.github.io/react-native/docs/running-on-device){:rel="nofollow noreferrer" :target="_blank"}